 Last summer I went camping for the first time and I loved it.
-Every time we went camping we stayed at Davis Camp in Bullhead City, Arizona and, probably in part due to my deep connection to the river and part reasons I will never understand, it is now one of my absolute favorite places.
+Every time we went camping we stayed at Davis Camp in Bullhead City, Arizona, and, probably in part due to my deep connection to the river and part reasons I will never understand, it is now one of my absolute favorite places.

-Technically we camped for the first time in early spring / late winter, but I don’t really count that because we were only there overnight, less then 12 hours and we froze our asses off.
+Technically we camped for the first time in early spring / late winter, but I don’t really count that because we were only there overnight, less than 12 hours and we froze our asses off.
 Plus, it was more of an emergency, not an actual planned trip.
 Over the the summer though, we got to camp out there over the weekend on two separate camping trips and it created some of my all time favorite summer memories and I can’t wait to go back this year.

-Our first trip, was right at the beginning of the summer season.
+Our first trip was right at the beginning of the summer season.
 My husband, my fur baby, and two of my nephews left super early (sometime around 3 or 4 am) on a Friday morning and we camped out there until Sunday evening.
 (On Saturday evening we were joined by two of my friends as well.)

 During the summer Davis Camp can get pretty packed so I do recommend getting there early on whatever day you plan on arriving to guarantee or at least increase your chances of getting a good spot.
-Either that, or plan on arriving later in the evening when all the locals have left.
+Either that or plan on arriving later in the evening when all the locals have left.
 Although it is a campground, locals use it to hang out at the beach and to launch their boats.

 Despite being crowded, if you plan on camping out there they have a great deal.
 Starting Memorial Day Weekend through Labor Day Weekend they offer weekend passes, which are $15 per person and are good from sunrise on Friday to sunset on Sunday.
 The rest of the year it is $20 per car, per night for up to 4 people per car.